The Days On Days Off Scheduling Problem: NP-completeness

-\begin{proposition} The \DODOSP is in NP. \end{proposition} \begin{proof} As a certificate, we can use an integral $s$-$t$-flow of value $N$ in the same network as in the proof of \Cref{lem: dodosp without requests}.
-The number of workers that work on day $d$ equals the total throughput of all vertices $\lr{d,\WORK, a, b}$ with $a,b\in\lre{D}$ and can therefore be efficiently checked for feasibility. \end{proof}
+\begin{proposition} The \dodosp is in NP. \end{proposition} \begin{proof} As a certificate, we can use an integral $s$-$t$-flow of value $N$ in the same network as in the proof of \Cref{lem: dodosp without requests}.
+As already mentioned the network is of polynomial size.
+The number of workers that work on day $d$ equals the total throughput of all vertices $\lr{d,\WORK, a, b}$ with $a,b\in\CD$ and can therefore be efficiently checked for feasibility. \end{proof}